alexdebril/rss-atom-bundle/README.md

 -------------

 You may have private feeds, user-specific or behind some authentication.
-In that case, you don't want to `Cache-Control: public` header to be added, not to have your feed cached by a reverse-proxy (such as Symfony2 AppCache or Varnish).
+In that case, you don't want to `Cache-Control: public` header to be added, not to have your feed cached by a reverse-proxy (such as Symfony AppCache or Varnish).
 You can do so by setting `private` parameter to `true` in config:

 ```yml